| | | |

 The point of this web page is

-the point of this web page is to tell you that, right now, it is OK to not
+with perfect confession.
+The point of this web page is to explain to you that, right

 that hidden unconscious conflicts lie at the